-New digital displays being installed on A Line buses will provide real-time information about upcoming stops, connecting routes and service alerts.
+Starting today, new digital displays on A Line buses will provide real-time information about upcoming stops, connecting routes and service alerts.

-The displays are being installed so customers can make informed decisions as they ride.
+The displays have been installed so customers can make informed decisions as they ride.
 For example, if the displays indicate that the Green Line is delayed, a customer could continue to Grand Avenue and transfer to Route 63 to get to downtown St. Paul.

 There are nearly a dozen routes that connect with the A Line, which travels on Snelling Avenue, Ford Parkway and 46th Street.